La Guerra di Troja (1961)

 Visuals Original Aspect Ratio - 2.35:1 anamorphic widescreen.
 Colour

 The print is generally strong, with almost no print damage and good colours.
-However there is some noticable artifacting in a few scenes, particularly the fast moving battles.
-Some scenes appear to be slightly stretched, probably due to the use of cheap widescreen lenses in the original production.
+However there appears to be a low-bitrate transfer leading to some noticable artifacting in a few scenes, particularly the fast moving battles.

-Audio English, French and German - all sound fine, with the dialogue and music well represented.
+English, French and German - all sound fine, with the dialogue and music well represented.

 Subtitles German

-Extras The DVD includes:
+Extras The disc includes:

 • "PR Trailer" - a random mix of footage from the film with the German title sequence newly added.
 Does not seem to be an original trailer.
 (50 seconds)